 How to Manage Financial Stress

 Dealing with financial stress isn’t easy, but not addressing the issue can make the situation worse.
 Financial stress and poor mental health can follow a cyclical pattern.
-This means that when you’re stressed about money, it can affect your mental health, causing you to manage your money less effectively and may limit your opportunities to make more money.
+This means that when you’re stressed about money, it affects your mental health, causing you to manage your money less effectively and may limit your opportunities to make more money.

 Still, as difficult as it may be, there are ways to manage your financial stress.
 Consider the following: